Items in the content field will be used as input context for the LLM, while the artifact field is

 the output in a code execution environment.
 In this case, you would set the output handling for the

-(its default value), and then upon initialization of your code
+resource type to artifact (its default value), and then upon initialization of your code

-field during initialization of the
+artifact field set to resource, and use the content field during initialization of the

 environment.